 Full colour (CMYK or 4-colour process) printing uses transparent 'process' inks - so be aware that the type of paper will affect the overall print density and colour balance of the finished work.
 There can be a particularly marked difference between coated 'art' papers and uncoated 'bond' type papers.

-Produce your work in CMYK mode preferably using the Euroscale Sheet Fed or US Sheet Fed sets of colour profiles.
+Produce your work in CMYK mode preferably using one of the Euroscale Sheet Fed, FOGRA or US Sheet Fed sets of colour profiles.

 more information about CMYK printing visit Wikipedia - click